atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 -add boxes and dont allow player to walk thorough them -DONE -add static ghost and mark player as spotted when in line of sight -allow for boxes to be blocking line of sight
--change fps to 30 and create a frame counter for movement/ animation -animate sprites
+-change fps to 30 and create a frame counter for movement/ animation-DONE -animate sprites-DONE
 -make ghosts move/change direction facing
 -create a fail state for when the player is seen (game should reset) -create win state for when player reaches the door